 Concentration Advisors: John B. Diamond, Nicole Gonzalez Van Cleve, Michael Kennedy, Laura López-Sanders, Josh Pacewicz, J. Timmons Roberts, and Carrie Spearin.

-The Sociology concentration’s Organizational Studies A.B. degree track (“S/OS”) provides a solid foundation in sociological theory and methods, coupled with a focused expertise in sociological research on work, management, leadership and entrepreneurship, spanning the businesses, non-profit, and government sectors.
-Students who successfully complete the S/OS A.B. degree requirements will graduate with a transcript notation reading "Sociology (Organizational Studies).”
+The Organizational Studies degree track (“OS”) provides a solid foundation in sociological theory and methods, coupled with a focused expertise in sociological research on work, management, leadership and entrepreneurship, spanning the businesses, non-profit, and government sectors.
+This track option is available in both Sociology and Social Analysis and Research concentrations.
+Students who successfully complete the OS degree track requirements will graduate with a transcript notation reading "Organizational Studies”.

 - Public, private, and non-profit management and consulting

 - Law, health, finance, public relations, information technology and other professions